aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2023/aspose-slides-for-net-23-3-release-notes/_index.md

     IVideo video = pres.Videos.AddVideo(File.ReadAllBytes("video.mp4"));
     var videoFrame = slide.Shapes.AddVideoFrame(0, 0, 100, 100, video);

-    //set trimming start time 1sec
-    videoFrame.TrimFromStart = 1000f;
+    // sets the trimming start time to 1sec videoFrame.TrimFromStart = 1000f;

-    //set trim,ing end time 2sec
-    videoFrame.TrimFromEnd = 2000f;
+    // sets the triming end time to 2sec videoFrame.TrimFromEnd = 2000f;
 }
 ```

 ## IChartDataPoint.Index property has been added ##

-To allow to determine which of the parent's children collection this data point applies to, IChartDataPoint.Index property has been added.
+To allow you determine what parent's children collection this data point applies to, the `IChartDataPoint.Index` property has been added.

 Example: